-- For our Profile Viewer application, our ProfileData class stores a user's first name, last name, and e-mail address - ProfileData is implemented as a data holder with getter and setter methods for each attribute - It implements java.io.Serializable as needed - It also contains a serialVersionUID that was autogenerated by Eclipse that is used to add support for versioning.
-If we ever change the ProfileData class, we'll need to update the UID.
+- For our Profile Viewer application, our ProfileData class stores a user's first name, last name, and e-mail address - ProfileData is implemented as a data holder with getter and setter methods for each attribute - It implements java.io.Serializable as needed - It also contains a serialVersionUID attribute generated by Eclipse that is used to add support for versioning. - If we ever change the ProfileData class, we'll need to update the UID. - Advanced implementations would then use the UID to determine which version a file used and load it using the correct code